Guanyin Gumiao Temple

 Guanyin Gumiao Temple (觀音古廟 (Guānyīn Gǔmiào, gun1 jam1 gu2 miu6*2), also known as the Guangdong Guanyin Temple) is one of two major Chinese temples located within Latha Township in Yangon's Chinatown, along with Kheng Hock Keong.
-The temple is located on Maha Bandula Road and is dedicated to Guanyin, a Buddhist bodhisattva who corresponds to the Burmese Buddhist bodhisattva Avalokiteśvara (လောကနတ်, Lawka Nat).
+Located on Maha Bandula Road, the temple is dedicated to Guanyin, a Buddhist bodhisattva who corresponds to the Burmese Buddhist bodhisattva Avalokiteśvara (လောကနတ်, Lawka Nat).

 History

 The temple was founded by the Cantonese community of Yangon in 1823.
 It was destroyed by a fire in December 1855, and subsequently rebuilt between 1864 and 1868, with two additional brick buildings to the side built in 1872.